 Figure 3-5.
-Edge-aligned DQ and QK Relationship During RLDRAM II Read
+Edge-aligned DQ and QK Relationship During RLDRAM II or RLDRAM 3 Read

 Figure 3-6.
-Centre-aligned DQ and DK Relationship During RLDRAM II Write
+Centre-aligned DQ and DK Relationship During RLDRAM II or RLDRAM 3 Write

-The RLDRAM II data mask (DM) pins are only used during a write.
+For RLDRAM II and RLDRAM 3, data mask (DM) pins are only used during a write.
 The memory controller drives the DM signal low when the write is valid and drives it high to mask the DQ signals.
-There is one DM pin per RLDRAM II device.
+There is one DM pin per memory device.

-The DM timing requirements at the input to the RLDRAM II are identical to those for DQ data.
+The DM timing requirements at the input to the memory device are identical to those for DQ data.
 The DDR registers, clocked by the write clock, create the DM signals.
 This reduces any skew between the DQ and DM signals.

-The RLDRAM II device's setup time $(t{DS})$ and hold $(t{DH})$ time for the write DQ and DM pins are relative to the edges of the DK or DK# clocks.
-The DK and DK# signals are generated on the positive edge of system clock, so that the positive edge of CK or CK# is aligned with the positive edge of DK or DK# respectively to meet the RLDRAM II tCKDK requirement.
-The DQ and DM signals are clocked using a shifted clock so that the edges of DK or DK# are center-aligned with respect to the DQ and DM signals when they arrive at the RLDRAM II device.
+The RLDRAM II or RLDRAM 3 device's setup time ( $t{DS}$ ) and hold ( $t{DH}$ ) time for the write DQ and DM pins are relative to the edges of the DK or DK# clocks.
+The DK and DK# signals are generated on the positive edge of system clock, so that the positive edge of CK or CK# is aligned with the positive edge of DK or DK# respectively to meet the tCKDK requirement.
+The DQ and DM signals are clocked using a shifted clock so that the edges of DK or DK# are center-aligned with respect to the DQ and DM signals when they arrive at the RLDRAM II or RLDRAM 3 device.